photopensieve/photopensieve.github.io/_posts/2024-06-24-road-trips-in-australia-new-zealand.md

-# Road Trips in Australia & New Zealand
+# Road Trips in Australia and New Zealand

 *This was originally posted on Blogger [here](https://photopensieve.blogspot.com/2024/06/road-trips-in-australia-new-zealand.html)*.